trustd-solutions/website/trustdSite/content/english/_index.md

     icon: fas fa-object-group
     content: Observability is no longer a dream, we bring you, infra and app-level visibility to get you covered before and during incidents
-  - name: 24x7 SRE incident response
+  - name: SRE 24x7 incident response
     icon: fas fa-user-clock
-    content: Under our Production Readiness Review (PRR), let us wake up in the middle of the night.
+    content: Under our Production Readiness Review (PRR), let us wake up in the middle of the night
   - name: Open Source Collaboration
     icon: fas fa-heart
     content: Our team contributes in several GH DevOps and Software projects